 Globally over 300 million people suffer from clinical depression.
 Typical symptoms of depression are sleep issues (either insomnia or excessive sleep), loss of appetite or overeating, and difficulties in thinking and concentration.
 It is not uncommon for a depressed person to struggle with suicidal thoughts.
 They may feel like they just can’t go on.

 Many people who are depressed isolate themselves and do not want to interact socially.
 Friends and family of depressed persons may plead for them to get out among people–but to little avail, resulting in feelings of exasperation and frustration.

 Is there hope for the seemingly hopeless state of depression?
-Yes, but only by the transforming and healing hope that can be found in Christ.
+Absolutely!

 In Matthew 5, Jesus talks about the “poor in spirit” being in a privileged position.
 When we are emptied of our spirit, or completely depleted and poor in spirit, we have the unique opportunity for the wealth of Christ’s Spirit to encompass our hearts.
 Matthew 5:3 says, “Blessed are the poor in spirit.”